dward2/BME547/Assignments/final_image_processor.md

 * All project code for the two GUI clients, server, and tests (in the form of a tagged GitHub repository).
 All code should be well documented with docstrings.
 * A detailed `README` describing the final performance and state of your project.
-This should include a basic instruction manual for your GUI clients.
+This should include a basic instruction manual for your GUI clients, an API reference guide for your server, and a description of your database structure.
 * Recorded video demo of your client programs in action.
 * The URL of your deployed web service in your`README.md` (e.g., `vcm-11111.vm.duke.edu:5000`)